yawok/oeil/README.md

 # oeil
-An intruder detection system built with an ESP32 board, with a telegram bot user interface.
+An intruder detection system built with an ESP32 CAMboard, with a telegram bot user interface.